F0nz0/ApulianCovidStatisticsDashboard/README.md

 # ApulianCovidStatisticsDashboard
 A simple Dashboard for the real-time (daily changes) visualization of data regarding Apulian Covid-19 statistics released by Italian Civil Protection.

-For sake of demonstation, I deployed this web application on a free-hobby Heroku droplet available at the url: <br><br>
+For sake of demonstation, I deployed this web application on a free-hobby droplet available at the url: <br><br>

 https://f0nz0.pythonanywhere.com/